 What are some unique options for a cruise wedding?

 Several cruise lines that sail the Caribbean have a private island, and these are nice, casual places to have a beach wedding.
-Royal Caribbean Cruise Lines recently introduced its Explorer Weddings, and they can be customized to offer couples everything from a wetsuit wedding beside the Flowrider on their latest ships to a wedding atop an Alaskan glacier, where the couple is transported to via helicopter.
+Some even have a chapel.
+Royal Caribbean Cruise Lines can be customize events to offer couples everything from a wetsuit wedding beside the Flowrider on their latest ships to a wedding atop an Alaskan glacier, where the couple is transported to via helicopter.

 Are cruise weddings expensive?